 The Personal Information Protection and Electronic Documents Act (PIPEDA) is Canada’s privacy law.
 It gives Canadian internet users the right to consent to the collection of their data and the right to access and challenge the accuracy of their information.
 According to PIPEDA, an individual’s data may only be used for collection purposes.

 Fundamental principles of the law are enhanced accountability, determination of the purpose of data collection, appropriate use of consent, and restriction of the group of sensitive or personal data.

 Additionally, it is designed to limit personal information use, disclosure, and retention.
 Data must be secure and accurate and should be accessible to individuals.
 Additionally, individuals must be able to challenge organizations that do not comply.

 - Lets you customize your policy using your company’s information.

 - Enables you to add necessary clauses for several popular third-party services, including Amazon Associates and Google Analytics.

-- Provides automatic updates to your policy based on any new regulations.
+- Finally, Provides automatic updates to your policy based on any new regulations.

-TermsFeed enables you to generate basic privacy policies in minutes, and customize them using your site’s information.
-Each time you want to create a new policy, the service will walk you through a questionnaire to help you determine the clauses you need.
+TermsFeed enables you to generate basic privacy policies in minutes and customize them using your site’s information.
+Each time you want to create a new approach, the service will walk you through a questionnaire to help you determine the clauses you need.
 When the process is over, you’ll receive your new policy via email in seconds.
-The platform also offers you the option of updating your policies automatically as laws change.
+The platform also allows you to update your policies automatically as laws change.

 - Enables you to generate custom privacy policies using a simple questionnaire.

-- Lets you adjust your policy to comply with national and international laws.
+- It lets you adjust your approach to comply with national and international laws.

 - Provides automatic policy updates whenever the law changes.